 Pakistan PM warns new virus may devastate developing nations

-Pakistan's prime minister says he fears the new coronavirus will devastate the economies of developing nations, and warned richer economies to prepare to write off the debts of the world's poorer countries
+Pakistan's prime minister fears the coronavirus will devastate the economies of developing nations, and warned richer economies to prepare to write off the debts of the world's poorer countries

 ISLAMABAD -- Pakistan's prime minister said Monday he fears the new coronavirus will devastate the economies of developing nations, and warned richer economies to prepare to write off the debts of the world's poorer countries.